mrocklin/thesis/linear-regression.md

 And so a further refined solution might look like the following

 -------------- -----------------------------
- Python/NumPy  `beta = spd_solve(X.T*X, X.T*y)`
+ Python/NumPy  `beta = solve(X.T*X, X.T*y, sym_pos=True)`
  MatLab        `beta = (X'*X) \ (X'*y)`
 -------------- -----------------------------

-Unfortunately the `spd_solve` routine does not exist.

 ### BLAS/LAPACK

-Fortunately such routines do exist within the BLAS/LAPACK libraries for dense linear algebra.
+Fortunately such routines exist within the BLAS/LAPACK libraries for dense linear algebra.
 In particular the routine `POSV` for symmetric positive definite matrix solve is the ideal routine in this case.
 As previously noted searching for and using the correct routine is non-trivial for scientific developers.

     SUBROUTINE DPOSV( UPLO, N, NRHS, A, LDA, B, LDB, INFO )

 ### Connecting Math and Computation